bussidn/PrgrammersAreTheWorstReaders/README.md

 ## We must fight bad habits

 If you've reach this part, you are convinced that the code should be clear.
 But maybe you think that your code is fine.
-Ok I don't know you personnaly but I will bet that it is not.
+Ok I don't know you personnaly but, if you were never interested in that question, I will bet that it is not.
+That's fine, we're here to provide some insights.
-We will explore some few biases that we're all facing that prevent us from being our own judge.
+We will explore some few biases that we're all facing that prevent us from improving ourselves.

 ### we're not equipped to judge ourselves / we fataly understand what we're writing

 First bias that is quite obvious : once you're done with your code, you understand it.
+That may not stand, and six month later you could come back ot it scratching your head.
+But in the minutes that follow, you are able to explain it if need be.
-More, once you're done with the code, you should have understood the business you're doing since a long time.
+More, once you're done with the code, you should have understood the business you've been doing for a long time.
 Therefore, your mind has already migrated from the question 'What to do?' to 'How to do it ?'
-But remember that the main thing is the What, not the How.
+But remember that the main thing to explain is the **What**, not the **How**.
 It is hard to remember after hours or days of work on how to achieve the goal.

 ### We have learned a common language